Open Air Museum Ballenberg

 View Ballenberg Open Air Museum in a larger map

 - Reachable by public transport and car.
-About 10 minutes from the town of Brienz (train to Brienz and postal bus)
+About 10 minutes from the town of Brienz (train or by boat from Interlaken to Brienz and postal bus);

-- From Lucerne via Brünig-Hasliberg station: approx. 50 km (31 miles) by car via Brienzwiler; direct trains from Lucerne to Brienz and then by Postal bus or to Ballenbeg West entrance by train from Lucerne to Brünig-Hasliberg and then by postal bus.
+- From Lucerne via Brünig-Hasliberg station: approx. 50 km (31 miles) by car via Brienzwiler; direct trains from Lucerne to Brienz and then by Postal bus.
+Or to "Ballenberg West" entrance by train from Lucerne to Brünig-Hasliberg and then by postal bus.
+The latter option is only advisable if you don't have too much luggage with you (or return to Lucerne).

 Where to stay